Jac Vapour Series-B DNA75£69.99

 Charging the Series B DNA 75 mod

 You can charge the device via the USB charging port and cable supplied.
 Charging time is a bit longer this way (around 3 hours), but the built-in charger is a useful feature nonetheless.
 I used it to charge the mod for this review, but I would recommend using a dedicated battery charging unit instead, as this will cut charging time almost in half.

 Responsiveness and tank compatibility

 I like the Series-B because it’s responsive, even at lower wattages.
 You’ll also find that vapour is less harsh at higher power settings.

 The DNA 75W works pretty well with Jac Vapour’s S-22 tank (see picture above).
 However, you can of course use it with almost any safe and compatible MTL or DTL tank of your choice.

-The Jacvapour DNA75 is a great beginner device, as I hope this review has made clear.
-Great that is, as long as the thought of such a serious-looking device doesn’t freak you out as a beginner.
-It is after all, bigger, heavier and a bit more sophisticated than your many other beginner e-cigs, pods and vape pens.
+The Jacvapour DNA75 is a great device for beginners who want to take their vaping a little further without getting too bogged down.
+Great that is, as long as the thought of such a serious-looking device doesn’t freak you out.
+It is after all, bigger, heavier and a little more sophisticated than your many other beginner e-cigs, pods and vape pens.

-But the DNA75 isn’t so complex that new vapers should worry about not knowing how to use it.
-After all, you can simply use the features you want and leave the rest to the nerds to enjoy.
+But the Series B DNA75 isn’t so complex that new vapers should worry about not knowing how to use it.
+After all, you can simply use the features you want and leave the rest for the nerds to enjoy.

 The Series-B is also a fair bit bigger than its sister vape, the Series S17 Topfill Vape Pen.
 Also, unlike a vape pen, the DNA75 is tough, durable and extremely reliable.